Prunoideae/web-rwkv-axum/docs/pipeline/readme.md

 All components are owned by the pipeline, so you *can not* modify any of them after the pipeline is built, however, you can always create more pipelines.

 A pipeline and its components is stateful.
 So, the pipeline will retain its state between infer requests.
 If you have a penalty set up, and inferred some tokens, then next inference you request will start with the previously accumulated penalties.
 You can always copy a pipeline from an original pipeline, or reset a pipeline's state, however.

+The pipeline is *decoupled* with the states which are requested independently.
+The pipeline is only for managing all components it holds.